 Implement all the Basic cuisine techniques learned and apply them to fundamental European regional cuisine and culinary techniques including

 compile classic and modern plating presentations

 sweet and savoury hot soufflé

 identifying specific European techniques and cuisine

-This certificate course has been accredited under an “Investing in Quality” licence from national awarding organisation NCFE, and the course measurable learning outcomes have been benchmarked at Level 3 using Ofqual’s Qualification and Credit Framework (QCF) level descriptors.
+This diploma course has been accredited as a “Customised Qualification” by national awarding organisation NCFE, and the course measurable learning outcomes have been benchmarked at Level 3 using Ofqual’s Regulated Qualifications Framework (RQF) level descriptors.